 "The School District with the support of the Community will provide a safe learning environment and offer a foundation for students to become life long learners and productive members in society."

 Before schools start in the fall, parents and students are invited to building picnics and socials to become acquainted with teachers and class rooms.
-All four school buildings sponsor these beginning of the year events.
+All of our school buildings sponsor these beginning of the year events.
 Participation of parents and students across grade levels normally tops 80%.

 Opportunities abound at Morley Stanwood Schools for parent involvement: